SUNLQ INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Sunlight Financial Holdings, Inc. F/K/A Spartan Acquisition Corp. II Investors ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunlight financial Holdings, Inc. f/k/a Spartan Acquisition Corp.
-II (“Sunlight Financial” or“the Company”) (OTCMKTS: SUNLQ) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunlight financial Holdings, Inc. f/k/a Spartan Acquisition Corp.
+II ("Sunlight Financial" or "the Company") (OTCMKTS: SUNLQ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Sunlight Financial securities between January 25, 2021, and October 31, 2023, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/SUNLQ .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Sunlight Financial securities between January 25, 2021, and October 31, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/SUNLQ .

 Case Details